radimurban/opt_methods_project/src/resource_allocation/README.md

 }
 ```

-Any member of the current population can generate childen.
+Any member of the current population can generate children.
 This decision was made to not lose too many values along the process, since a microGA only deals with crossover.
 Values from non-elitist parents may improve the overall fitness, e.g. by decreasing the number of unused materials.
 For generating children, we use two-point crossover.
 In this problem, the multi-point crossover makes more sence that a single point crossover.
 All the products require different types and amoutns of resources and it is better to better to mix up the current values so there is more room for new combinations.
 The optimal number of crossover points depend also in the nature of the products.
 As an example, If each product only required one unit of one resource then also a single point crossover could be suffient.
 The more intrigue the products get the more you have to adjust the number of crossover points.
 In the comparisson with the standard genetic algorithm this makes sense.
 For the mGA we can only use the values that we get during the initialization and they cannot be mutated.
 This also means that a higher number of first generation resources is better (and necessary) for mGA beacause you have more values to choose from during crossover.
 For this implementation it is also necessary to keep track of the new cost and the number of resources.
 Upon creating the child we check in a do-while loop that the sum of the resources is under the limit.

 ```java